trimstray/nginx-admins-handbook/README.md

 # - you can also build NGINX without 3rd party modules
 # - remember about compiler and linker options
 # - don't set values for --with-openssl, --with-pcre, and --with-zlib if you select prebuilt packages for them
+# - add to compile with debugging symbols: -O0 -g
+#   - and remove -D_FORTIFY_SOURCE=2 if you use above
 ./configure --prefix=/etc/nginx \
             --conf-path=/etc/nginx/nginx.conf \
             --sbin-path=/usr/sbin/nginx \